ThanGerlek/startup/README.md

 # NIM Player

+A simple React webapp implementing the game of NIM, originally built for BYU's _CS260: Web Programming_ course.
+The current deployment is playable at (startup.gerleksgarage.click)[startup.gerleksgarage.click].

+The app is hosted on an AWS EC2 instance with Caddy, using React and Bootstrap on the frontend and MongoDB and Express in the backend with Node.js.
+Peer-to-peer communication during gameplay is through websocket.
+Authentication uses the bcrypt library.

 ## React deliverable

 Converted the entire webapp to a single-page React application.
 LocalStorage has been replaced by React state, HTML